 Over the last several years, it has become even more important to maintain target incentive-based compensation at the higher level of the annual revenue range within our peer group because executive retention and motivation have been affected by the challenging market environment and the price of our stock has not led to appreciation in the value of previously granted stock options.
-Executive turnover has influenced executive compensation decision-making as we promoted a new Chief Operating Officer and a new Interim Chief Financial Officer in February 2010, hired a new Vice President, Engineering and Chief Architect in August 2009, a new Senior Vice President and General Counsel in June 2009, a new Senior Vice President and General Manager in December 2008 (who was later promoted to Chief Operating Officer in January 2010), and a new President and Chief Executive Officer in June 2008.
+Executive turnover has influenced executive compensation decision-making as we promoted a new Chief Operating Officer and a new Interim Chief Financial Officer in February 2010, hired a new Vice President, Engineering and Chief Architect in August 2009, a new Senior Vice President and General Manager in December 2008 (who was later promoted to Chief Operating Officer in January 2010), and a new President and Chief Executive Officer in June 2008.
 With the need to attract these new hires, our executive compensation became market-driven.
 We face competition for executives from larger companies with significantly greater cash compensation and from smaller private companies with greater perceived equity growth potential through an initial public offering or acquisition and therefore must be competitive in our total compensation in order to attract and retain highly talented executives.